-Policy Objective PHP25: Implementation of the Housing Strategy
+Policy Objective PHP26: Implementation of the Housing Strategy

-It is a Policy Objective to facilitate the implementation and delivery of the Housing Strategy and Interim Housing Need Demand Assessment (HNDA) 2022 - 2028.
+It is a Policy Objective to facilitate the implementation and delivery of the Housing Strategy and Housing Need Demand Assessment (HNDA) 2022 - 2028.

-Policy Objective PHP26: Housing Mix
+Policy Objective PHP27: Housing Mix

-It is a Policy Objective to encourage the establishment of sustainable residential communities by ensuring that a wide variety of housing and apartment types, sizes and tenures is provided throughout the County in accordance with the provisions of the Housing Strategy and Interim Housing Need Demand Assessment (HNDA) and any future Regional HNDA.
+It is a Policy Objective to encourage the establishment of sustainable residential communities by ensuring that a wide variety of housing and apartment types, sizes and tenures is provided throughout the County in accordance with the provisions of the Housing Strategy and Housing Need Demand Assessment (HNDA) and any future Regional HNDA.

-Policy Objective PHP27: Build-to-Rent and Shared Accommodation
+Policy Objective PHP28: Build-to-Rent and Shared Accommodation/Co-Living Developments

-It is a Policy Objective to facilitate the provision of Build-to-Rent and Shared Accommodation in suitable locations across the County and accord with the provisions of 'Sustainable Urban Housing: Design Standards for New Apartments', 2018 (and any amendment thereof).
-Proliferation of these housing types should be avoided in any one area.
+It is a Policy Objective to facilitate the provision of Build-to-Rent in suitable locations across the County and accord with the provisions of 'Sustainable Urban Housing: Design Standards for New Apartments', 2020 (and any amendment thereof).
+Proliferation of Built to rent should be avoided in any one area.
+There shall be a presumption against granting planning permission for shared accommodation/co-living development."

-Policy Objective PHP28: Provision of Student Accommodation
+Policy Objective PHP29: Provision of Student Accommodation

 It is a policy objective to facilitate increased provision of high-quality, purpose built and professionally managed student accommodation in line with the provisions of the National Student Accommodation Strategy, 2017.
-Purpose built student accommodation should be provided on campus or in suitable locations which have convenient access to Third Level colleges (particularly by foot, bicycle and high quality and convenient public transport) in a manner compatible with surrounding residential amenities.
+Purpose built student accommodation should be provided on campus or in suitable locations which have convenient access to Third Level colleges (particularly by foot, bicycle and high quality and convenient public transport) in a manner compatible with surrounding residential amenities avoiding overprovision of student accommodation in any one area.

-Policy Objective PHP29: Housing for All
+Policy Objective PHP30: Housing for All